How Much Does Foundation Repair Cost?

 For a foundation that is settling and sinking, soil drainage is a common culprit that will also need to be addressed to prevent the issue from recurring.
-Overall, this will cost between $600 and $3,000.
+Overall, a drainage system will cost between $2,800 and $6,500 to install.
 Bowing basement walls are another clue that poor soil drainage is affecting a foundation.
 Walls will need to be reinforced in addition to any soil changes addressed, so prices can range from $4,000 to $12,000.
 It’s common for the foundations of older homes to crumble and erode, especially if there is also water damage.
 Depending on the extent of the damage, reinforcement of crumbling foundations can cost between $500 and $20,000.
 Repairs to the home’s gutters may also be necessary to prevent further water damage.

 If foundation issues are caught early, it’s likely that only minor repairs will be needed and costs will stay relatively low.
 But because foundation damage can affect the structural integrity of the entire house, the problem will become more extensive and more costly the longer the homeowner waits to address it.
 Not only will the foundation itself need significant structural repairs, but the cost of plumbing, wall, or floor repair will also add up.
 The full extent of damage to a foundation isn’t always clear at first glance, but a professional can help assess the situation in its entirety and offer informed recommendations to the homeowner.